HTTP5214-Winter2023/course-website/content/posts/agile-and-git.md

 </section>
 <section class="col">
     <p>If you <em>can</em> understand their code, make sure there aren't any code conflicts or obvious errors, and that it does something worthwhile.
 Switch to their branch on your machine and try running their code.
 Does it work?
 Great!
 Does it do something useful?
 Awesome!
 Do you have any automated testing set up, and if so, has it passed the tests?
 Amazing!
 If it doesn't work, or do something obviously useful, or fails testing, you should reject the pull request (and let them know why), otherwise, you can merge it into the main branch!</p>
-    <p>For more on creating and responding to pull requests, including screenshots of which buttons to press in Github, and how to get and give good feedback, <a href="/posts/version-control/#what-is-code-review">check out my PR write-up here<span class="show-for-sr"> Opens in a new window</span></a>.</p>
 </section>
 <div class="body-spacer"></div>
 <section id="what-is-version-control" class="col"><img class="body-icon" alt="" src="/images/versions.svg">